 The more accurate and detailed a product’s design is 3D printed, the more precise its final prototype will be.
-Whether you want a perfectly smooth, polished product or complex, intricate details down to the microscopic level, the Polyjet process precisely produces what you need.
+Whether you want a perfectly smooth, polished product or complex, intricate details down to the microscopic level, the Polyjet process precisely produces the desired outcome.

 4. Multi-Material Capability

-Digital materials, which result from mixing multiple types of resins, offer designers and engineers unprecedented creative opportunities.
-As a result, you can build robust prototypes without losing out on flexibility, textures, or colors.
-No other 3D printing technology can do this apart from Polyjet.
+Digital materials, resulting from the blending of multiple resin types, offer designers and engineers unprecedented creative opportunities.
+As a result, you can build robust prototypes without compromising flexibility, textures, or colors.
+No other 3D printing technology can do this aside from Polyjet.

 Differences Between Polyjet and SLA

 Stereolithography (SLA) is the oldest technology in the 3D printing industry.
 The only similarity between SLA and Polyjet is that both use a liquid resin that turns solid when exposed to UV light.
-The main difference is in the printing process itself.
-Whereas, SLA printers extrude the object out of a pool of resin, producing the object upside down.
-In contrast, Polyjet printers jet the resin onto the build plate, eliminating exposure to hazardous resins and building the object from the bottom up.
+The main difference is in the printing process.
+Meanwhile, SLA printers extrude the object out of a pool of resin, producing the object upside down.
+In contrast, Polyjet printers deposit the resin onto the build plate, eliminating exposure to hazardous resins and building the object from the bottom up.

 Moreover, SLA printers work with a single material per print run.
-On the other hand, Polyjet allows multiple materials and multiple objects per print run.
+On the other hand, Polyjet allows the use of multiple materials and printing multiple objects in a single run.

 SLA models also print breakaway support materials, which require sandblasting or washing in an alcohol bath during post-curing.
-However, the gel-like support materials produced in the Polyjet process are removable by hand or water, saving time on post-curing.
+However, the gel-like support materials produced in the Polyjet process can be easily removed by hand or with water, saving time on post-curing.

 Differences Between Polyjet and FDM